Miriam Steever

-Marian "Miriam" Steever of Chicago, Illinois, was an amateur tennis player in the early part of the 20th century.
+Miriam Steever was an American amateur tennis player in the early part of the 20th century.
+She was from Chicago, Illinois.

+Tennis career

 Steever paired with Carrie Neely to reach the doubles final at the 1908 U.S. National Championships (now known as the U.S. Open).
 Steever also reached the fourth round in singles at the U.S. Nationals in 1916.

-In 1910 at the Cincinnati Masters, Steever won the singles title and was a doubles finalist (with Dr. Jane Craven).
+In 1910 at the Cincinnati Open, Steever won the singles title and was a doubles finalist (with Dr. Jane Craven).

-Steever's other achievements on the tennis court included these:
+Steever's other achievements on the tennis court included: